MarkKraushar/eTools_System/Readme.txt

 All code is open for review by employers and fellow programmers.

-Note: The script was created in Microsoft SQL Server 2008 R2.
-There may be compatibility issues with other versions.
+Note:  I would only recommend attempting to run the program if you have some prior experience with ASP.Net / MS-SQL browser-based applications.
+The script was created in Microsoft SQL Server 2008 R2.
+There may be compatibility issues with other versions and some connection strings may need to be altered, depending on the system.